geoext/geoext/CONTRIBUTING.md

 [Travis CI](https://travis-ci.org/geoext/geoext) to upload coverage info to [Coveralls.io](https://coveralls.io/github/geoext/geoext)
 * `generate:example`generates a sample application in the examples folder.
-Use this to start a new feature example for GeoExt3.
+Use this to start a new feature example for GeoExt.
 * `generate:docs` generates an API documentation that you can access in the browser via `/apidocs/index.html`. (requires the external `jsduck` command)